 Types of accommodation in Japan

-A popular option with expats in Japan is the gaijin house – shared accommodation in large houses.
-The set-up at these houses varies from house to house.
+A popular option with expats in Japan is shared accommodation in large houses, sometimes called gaikokujin housing for its popularity with foreigners.
+The setup at these houses varies from house to house.
 Usually, they are inhabited by young expats looking to save money over the course of a short-term stay or while searching for something more permanent.
-In some gaijin houses, the rooms are mini flatlets with their own bathrooms, while in most others residents will have their own room but will share a kitchen, bathroom and living areas with the other inhabitants.
+In some shared-housing setups, the rooms are mini flatlets with their own bathrooms, while in most others, residents will have their own room but will share a kitchen, bathroom and living areas with the other inhabitants.

 Finding accommodation in Japan